 Amazon Fire TV Cube is the first product to combine far field voice control with an on-board universal remote.
 The original vision sounded quite simple: Customer should be able to walk into the room, say “Alexa, watch NBC” and Fire TV cube will turn on your TV and make sure NBC is playing.

-Fire TV Cube is built on the Fire TV UI that I worked on 2 years back, with 2 additional key features: far field voice control and universal remote capability.
-In this project, I was the lead designer on the universal remote.
+Fire TV Cube adds 2 additional key features: far field voice control and universal remote capability.
+In this project, I was the lead designer on the universal remote capability.
 There were 2 big issues that I was trying to tackle:

-- The bulk of the work was in set up.
-We know from extensive established Fire TV research that customer want to get through setup as quickly as possible, but a first glance of the process did not seem uplifting: it was almost twice as long as the overall flow that it was supposed to go into.
+- The bulk of the work was in setup.
+We know from established Fire TV research that customer want to get through setup as quickly as possible, but a first glance of the process did not seem uplifting: it was almost twice as long as the overall flow that it was supposed to go into.